Minepas87/RetroPie-Switch/README.md

 ```
 cp /Retropie-Switch/rc.local /etc/rc.local
 ```
-for change the default rc.local file with the new one.
+for replace the default rc.local file with the new one.

 And done!
-Your system use HDMI screen if is available, otherwise will use secondary LCD!
+Now your system use HDMI screen if is available, otherwise will use secondary LCD!

 **Note!!!**

 In my rc.local file is included the boot script for ds4drv driver.
 By default is commented.
 If you want use it, open the file in terminal with `sudo nano /RetroPie-Switch/rc.local` and uncomment the line after `#SET Dualshock 4 input`.
-Than repeat the last command step.
+Than repeat the last command.